yogeshjain999/representable/README.md

 ## Parse Strategies

-When parsing collections (also applies to single properties), representable usually iterates the incoming list and creates a new object per array item.
+When parsing `collection`s (also applies to single `property`s), representable usually iterates the incoming list and creates a new object per array item.

 Parse strategies let you do that manually.